rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   Note the direction of the relationship in the graph.
 If you specify an incorrect direction, you might not get data from the nodes that you want to connect with.

-  The following information outlines the makeup of relationships in the Technopedia database:
+  The following information outlines the makeup of relationships in the Technopedia graph representation of the database:

    * Relationships connect nodes, for example, the software product node uses the `HAS_A` relationhsip to connect to the manufacturer node.
    * You prefix relationships with a colon (:) and nest them inside square brackets, for example `[:HAS_A]`